f5devcentral/F5-SE-Outcome-Based-Learning/docs/challenges/f5xc-regional-edge-load-balancer/step01.rst

 **Objective**:

-Create an Origin Pool(s) with the public ip addresses of the application servers hosting Juice Shop
+Create an Origin Pool(s) that target either:

+- The public ip addresses of the application servers hosting Juice Shop
+- The public facing website such as nginx.org

 **Why**: